sandcat-enjoyer/KATIA-DOWNGRADE-TOOL/README.md

 If you downgraded to iOS 9 or later, please use the jailbreak app on your home screen to begin jailbreaking your device.

+For iOS 7 and 8, see below troubleshooting steps for jailbreaking.

 ## Subsequent runs after downgrade is finished

 Connect device in DFU mode